Russian rouble, stocks down again as OPEC oil output deal expires

-MOSCOW, April 1 (Reuters) - The Russian rouble weakened on Wednesday, moving towards 80 versus the dollar, and stocks indexes declined, pricing in a reversal in oil prices back to multi-year lows as the global deal to limit crude output expired.
+MOSCOW, April 1 (Reuters) - The Russian rouble weakened towards 80 to the dollar and stock indexesfell on Wednesday, pricing in a fall in oil prices back to a multi-year low as the global deal to limit crude output expired.

+The rouble took a hit from the coronavirus outbreak that put Russia on the brink of recession as well as from low prices for oil, one of the country's main exports, that slid below levels factored into the budget.

-Having lost more than 20% of its value in 2020, the weak rouble together with low oil prices and the coronavirus outbreak are likely to push Russia's commodity-dependent economy into recession this year.
+Having lost more than 20% of its value in 2020, the weak rouble together with low oil prices and the coronavirus outbreak are likely to push Russia's commodity-dependent economy into contraction in the second quarter.

-Crude oil futures lost more than 60% of their value so far this year.
+Crude oil futures have lost more than 60% of their value so far this year.

-The rouble is receiving some support from the central bank that started selling foreign currency from its reserves in March for the first time since early 2015.

-In the past few days, the central bank was selling around 13.3 billion roubles ($168 million) worth of foreign currency a day.
+The government on Wednesday promised to ramp up state spending, earmarking nearly $18 billion to fight the coronavirus and its fallout.

+Russia's official tally of infections rose to 2,777, a one-day increase of 440, and 24 people with the coronavirus have so far died.

-Russian stock indexes were down.
-The dollar-denominated RTS index .IRTS fell 3% to 983.6 points.
-The rouble-based MOEX Russian index .IMOEX was 1.3% lower at 2,477.4 points.
+Russian stock indexes finished the day lower.
+The dollar-denominated RTS index .IRTS fell 2.6% to 987.75 points.
+The rouble-based MOEX Russian index .IMOEX was 1.4% lower at 2,473.6 points.

 For Russian equities guide see RU/EQUITY